The People of the PMag Lab

 Allison is studying lunar magnetic anomalies and radiation shielding.
 Magnetic anomalies below the Moon's surface can produce "mini-magnetospheres" which can provide shielding from incoming space radiation, similar to how Earth's magnetic field protects us.
 She is working to determine the implications this may have on human lunar missions.

-Bianna Petruccelli, Undergraduate Researcher
+Brianna Petruccelli, Undergraduate Researcher

 Henry Lee, Undergraduate Researcher